tariqdaouda/Mariana/README.rst

 So in short:

   * no YAML
-  * no requirements concerning the formats of the datasets
+  * no requirements concerning the format of the datasets
   * free you imagination and experiment

 Can it run on GPU?